msukhatme/research-project/README.md

 All rights reserved.

 You are not permitted to use, copy, modify, or distribute any part of this project without prior permission.
-For any inquiries or requests, please contact me at `msukhatme@uchicago.edu`.
+For any inquiries or requests, please contact me at [msukhatme@uchicago.edu](mailto:msukhatme@uchicago.edu).